AnthonyDiGirolamo/todotxt-machine/README.md

 - `solarized-light`
 - `solarized-dark`

-Here is the same config file with a complete colorscheme definition:
+Here is a config file with a complete colorscheme definition:

     [settings]
     file = ~/todo.txt